 picturesque views and challenging mountain climbs.

-Each fall, the Sea-to-Sky highway, the incredibly scenic highway that
+Each fall, cyclists are welcomed to the Sea-to-Sky highway, an incredibly scenic highway that

-runs along the coast from Vancouver to Whistler and beyond, welcomes cyclists
+runs along the coast from Vancouver to Whistler and beyond, for the RBC

 GranFondo Whistler.
-Founded in 2010 and having won numerous other awards
+Founded in 2010 and having won numerous awards

 since its inception, the event has been named "Best North American GranFondo"